Helsinki-Genomic-Graph-Database/HGGD/documentation/production_server.md

 ## Accessing the server

 Production server is running on [https://hggd.cs.helsinki.fi/](https://hggd.cs.helsinki.fi/hggd/index).
-To get access, ask for permissions to grp-cs-hggd-server -user group.
-Server can be entered from the university network with ssh-connection, for example:
+To get access, ask for permissions to grp-cs-hggd-server IAM user group.
+A group admin can add you in the university's group management tool: [https://idm.helsinki.fi/web/](https://idm.helsinki.fi/web/).
+The server can be entered from the university network with ssh-connection, for example:

 ```bash
 ssh -J melkinpaasi.cs.helsinki.fi hggd.cs.helsinki.fi